15 Trip Leaders

 We opened the season on March 10 with 12 paddling down the Cacapon, and after 51 trips attended by 400 paddlers, ended on Nov 17 on our favorite local river.
 On only one Thursday did we miss an outing.

-Aside from the aforementioned trips and the Lower Potomac from Violettes Lock down to Fletchers, we also did: Cabin John Ck, Staircase, Thornton, Lower Antietam, Rappa Fred, Brunswick-Point of Rocks, Patapsco, the Lower Yough, and Bloomington.
-We had a farewell paddle in the Lower Potomac for our friend Glen Pearcy and later held one safety techniques practice nearby.
+Aside from the aforementioned trips and the Lower Potomac from Violettes Lock down to Fletcher's, we also did: Cabin John Creek, Staircase, Thornton, Lower Antietam, Rappahanock Fredericksburg, Brunswick to Point of Rocks, Patapsco, the Lower Yough, and Bloomington.
+We had a farewell paddle in the Lower Potomac for our friend Glen Pearcy and later held a safety techniques practice nearby.

-We Thursday Paddlers now number over 330, though but one of you in four poked your noses out on this year’s trips.
+We Thursday Paddlers now number over 340!
 Come try the water next year.